Are interior colors getting warmer, and is brown coming back?

 All white walls here!

-An important point: Please don’t go back to the limited color palettes of the 90’s!
+Don’t reuse the limited color palettes of the 90’s

-[dropcap color=”red” background=”grey” style=”circle” size=”big”]W[/dropcap]e love jewel tones enveloping an entire room (ceiling, walls, furnishings), but that takes serious skill and vision to pull off.
+We love the “color drenching” effect of jewel tones enveloping an entire room (ceiling, walls, furnishings), but that takes serious skill and vision to pull off.
 Our best advice: hire an interior designer!
 And if you’re local to San Antonio or Austin, Texas, and you want some educated input on your color choices for your living room walls or kitchen cabinetry, we offer complimentary color consulting on our paint projects.

 Here’s a summary of 3 scenarios that I’m most commonly seeing out there:

-• White (or light neutral) walls, with rich deep colors in rugs and furnishings (green, red, blue)
+- White (or light neutral) walls, with deep-but-sophisticated colors in rugs and furnishings (more muted greens or reds)

-• White (or light neutral) walls, and warm but light colors in furnishings (beige, gold, pale pinks or wood tones)
+- White (or light neutral) walls, and warm but light colors in furnishings (beige, gold, pale pinks or lighter wood tones)

 .